-- A copy of a residential tenancy agreement which was signed by the landlord and the tenants, indicating a monthly rent of \$900.00, due on the first day of each month for a tenancy commencing on May 20, 2020 - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent (the 10 Day Notice) dated May 3, 2022, for \$2,190.00 in unpaid rent.
-The 10 Day Notice provides that the tenants had five days from the date of service to pay the rent in full or apply for Dispute Resolution or the tenancy would end on the stated effective vacancy date of May 16, 2022 - A copy of a witnessed Proof of Service Notice to End Tenancy form which indicates that the 10 Day Notice was posted to the tenants' door at 3:15 am on May 3, 2022 - A Direct Request Worksheet showing the rent owing and paid during the relevant portion of this tenancy
+- A copy of a residential tenancy agreement which was signed by the tenants on December 4, 2014, indicating a monthly rent of \$825.00, due on the first day of each month for a tenancy commencing on January 1, 2015 - A copy of four Notice of Rent Increase forms showing the rent being increased from \$825.00 to the monthly rent amount of \$914.50 - A copy of a 10 Day Notice to End Tenancy for Unpaid Rent (the 10 Day Notice) dated June 14, 2022, for \$853.00 in unpaid rent.
+The 10 Day Notice provides that the tenants had five days from the date of service to pay the rent in full or apply for Dispute Resolution or the tenancy would end on the stated effective vacancy date of June 27, 2022 - A copy of a witnessed Proof of Service Notice to End Tenancy form which indicates that the 10 Day Notice was placed in the tenants' mailbox or mail slot at 12:00 pm on June 14, 2022 - A Direct Request Worksheet and ledger showing the rent owing and paid during the relevant portion of this tenancy Analysis I have reviewed all documentary evidence and in accordance with sections 88 and 90 of the Act, I find that the 10 Day Notice was served on June 14, 2022 and is deemed to have been received by the tenants on June 17, 2022, three days after it was placed in the mailbox or mail slot.
+I accept the evidence before me that the tenants have failed to pay the rent owed in full within the five days granted under section 46(4) of the Act and did not dispute the 10 Day Notice within that five-day period.
+Based on the foregoing, I find that the tenants are conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the 10 Day Notice, June 27, 2022.
+Therefore, I find that the landlord is entitled to an Order of Possession for unpaid rent.